BackyardEOS – beginners very basic guide (functional but a work in progress)

 Note: The two areas I have marked, the smaller one on the right is a zoomed in portion from the main window.
 These windows I also use for star alignment after I have polar aligned – they are incredibly accurate – more so than the illuminated reticule eyepiece.

 I then pick a bright star – Vega is ideal to use if in view and use the slider in the image below while looking at the “zoomed” in portion to give you a good size star to observe.

 Now you are aiming for the lowest FWHM value while adjusting the focus.
 If you have a Bahtinov mask then put it onto your scope now and tune for the diffraction spikes – you have to be absolutely spot on.
 Now I found that I could not see any diffraction spikes while looking at Vega and instead tuned to the lowest FWHM value which works just fine.
 It may also be worth worth bumping up the ISO level to get a brighter image to work on.

-Once you are happy with the focussing, if your scope has it then tighten the focus lock screw.
+Once you are happy with the focusing, if your scope has it then tighten the focus lock screw.

 IMPORTANT: Very important – cover up the viewfinder to stop stray light from entering (that rubber thing on your camera strap should fit).

 Aside from the battery level and iso level area that I mentioned earlier, you are really concentrating on the lower right part of the screen.
 There is a wealth of information here and it is relatively straightforward.

 This area is known as the “Capture Plan Center” and we will go through it step by step.